ATLopezJimenez/Toolset-high-content-analysis-of-Shigella-infection/README.md

      This is a trained model to classify SETP7+ vs. SETP7- associated S. flexneri (or any alternative rod shape bacteria).
      Input images to be used have to be processed using the python code X.
      This model can be used as a pre-trained model to apply Transfer Learning to a novel CNN with different cytoskeletal components recruited to bacteria.

+8. **ImageJ macro: "Bacteria_measurements.ijm"**
+     This ImageJ macro measures diverse parameters on a fluorescent channel indicated by the user, within the defined bacterial mask.
+     This ImageJ macro uses image outputs from the ImageJ macro "Segmentation_bacteria_square_crop.ijm" The output is a .cvs file containing the measurements.